CamiloGTR/awesome-software-for-students/README.md

 * [Firefox](https://www.mozilla.org) - Web browser with a large collection of add-ons available.
 It is backed by Mozilla, a non-profit organization that supports innovation, freedom, and an open Web.

 ## Passwords
-* [Keepass](https://keepass.info/) - KeePass is a free open source password manager, which helps you to manage your passwords in a secure way.
+* [Keepass](https://keepass.info/) - A free open source password manager, which helps you to manage your passwords in a secure way.
 You can put all your passwords in one database, which is locked with one master key or a key file.
 * [Bitwarden](https://bitwarden.com/) - A free and open source password management solution for individuals, teams, and business organizations.
 It allows you to host your own server with your passwords.
 * [Buttercup](https://buttercup.pw/) -  A beautifully-simple password manager designed to help manage your credentials.